 Jennifer has been an ApHC member since the early 1970's and has served on the Dal Worth Appaloosa Horse Club and Texas Appaloosa Horse Club boards, assisted the Appaloosa Youth Association as well as coordinated Texas World Show Team.
 Her community involvement makes her an ideal board member for the NSBA Foundation, including the Community Civic League, United Way, Angel Tree, Humane Sociert of Flower Mound.
 Teton County Animal Shelter, Jackson Hole Animal Shelter and Coast for Kids.
 One of horses, Ravishin Radical, has been used as an EWD therapy horse at Stable Strides in north Texas.

-After being introduced to the NSBA Foundation through the Equestrians with Disabilities and Heroes On Horses programs at the NSBA World Championship Show, Laurel Champlin, of Garnerville, Nevada, has watched the Foundation grow and observed the impact fundraising efforts have had on riders who face challengers.
+After being introduced to the NSBA Foundation through the Equestrians with Disabilities and Heroes on Horses programs at the NSBA World Championship Show, Laurel Champlin, of Pilot Point, TX, has watched the Foundation grow and observed the impact fundraising efforts have had on riders who face challengers.